Hive-Academy/Workflow_Manager_MCP/enhanced-workflow-rules/000-workflow-core.md

 ### Context Management

+- **Prioritize fetching only necessary data.**
+- When you have a `lastContextHash` for a specific `sliceType` (e.g., TD, IP, RR) and need to check for updates or get the current version efficiently, **prefer using `mcp:get_context_diff(taskId, lastContextHash, sliceType)`**.
+This tool will return only changes or confirm if the slice is unchanged, saving tokens.
+- Use `mcp:get_task_context(taskId, sliceType)` when you need to fetch a specific context slice for the first time, if you don't have a `lastContextHash`, or if a full refresh of that slice is explicitly required.
+- Use `mcp:get_task_context(taskId)` (without `sliceType`) when the entire task object's current state is needed (e.g., for initial task loading by Boomerang).
-- Only include what has changed since the last update
+- Only include what has changed in your own communications since the last update.
-- Reference specific context slices using `mcp:context(TASK_ID, TYPE)`
-- Use the format `task(TSK-002).status` instead of repeating task details
+- Use the format `task(TSK-002).status` instead of repeating task details.

 ### MCP Command Shorthand